AdamZieman/JobApplicationVault/README.md

 ## Acknowledgments

 - The application was built using the PyQt library for the graphical user interface.
+- [Box Icons](https://boxicons.com/) was used to gather icons for the graphical user interface.
 - SQLite was used for the database management.